 Submissions are selected are selected to be printed on a rolling basis.
 Priority is given to submissions that most strongly demonstrate the following qualities:

 - innovative, interesting, or meaningful (50%)

 We recommend Tinkercad as a simple beginner-friendly program to create your own 3D model, however, several other software options are available on Digital Union computers.
 See this flowchart to help you decide.
-If you cannot create your own model, online communities such as Thingaverse, provide models for anyone to download, modify, and print for free.
+If you cannot create your own model, online communities such as Thingaverse and the Lulzbot Community, provide models or information for anyone to learn and download.

-The Digital Union's 3D printing service is available to OSU students, faculty and staff to make three-dimensional objects in PLA plastic based on a user-submitted digital computer file (STL format).
+The Digital Union's 3D printing service is available to Ohio State students, faculty and staff to make three-dimensional objects in PLA plastic based on a user-submitted digital computer file (STL format).

 The 3D printer may be used only for lawful purposes.
 No one will be permitted to use the 3D printer to create material that is:

 Prohibited by local, state or federal law.

 Obscene or otherwise inappropriate for the University environment.

 In violation of another's intellectual property rights.
 For example, the printer will not be used to reproduce material subject to copyright, patent or trademark protection.

 Use staff discretion to organize the print queue for overall efficient output.